GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 #### User Story 11

-As a shopper, I want to be able to sort the list of available products, so that I can easily identify the best-rated, best-priced and categorically sorted products.
+As a shopper, I want to be able to sort the list of available products, so that I can easily identify the best-rated, best-priced, and categorically sorted products.
-   The user can sort the list of products by clicking on the sort box in the top right corner and selecting an item within the selector box.
-On clicking the field selected in the dropdown box. list of products are sorted in the order specified.
+   The user can sort the list of products by clicking on the sort of box in the top right corner and selecting an item within the selector box.
+On clicking the field selected in the dropdown box. list of products is sorted in the order specified.

 #### User Story 12

-As a shopper, I can sort a specific category or brand of products, so that I can find the best-priced, or best-rated products in a specific brand or category, or sort the products in that brand or category by name.
+As a shopper, I can sort a specific category or brand of products, so that I can find the best-priced, or best-rated products in a specific brand or category or sort the products in that brand or category by name.
-   The user can click on a category and brand, from the side menu bar and then sort it by the value selected in the sort box.
+   The user can click on a category and brand, from the side menu bar and then sort it by the value selected in the “sort box”.

 #### User Story 13